Stock market today: Wall Street nears record levels while markets remain calm - ExBulletin

 In foreign stock markets, indices were mixed.
 Japan's Nikkei 225 index added 0.3% to set a new record after recovering the last losses suffered when its economic bubble burst in late 1989.

-Stocks were down across much of the rest of Asia and mixed across much of Europe.
+Stocks were down in much of the rest of Asia and mixed in much of Europe.

 |